 My family’s modus operandi when it came to reading was a bit unusual.
 If the idea of a family of avid readers appeals to you, though, it’s easy to build your own environment of literary love and turn reading reluctance into excitement.

-Offer high interest reading material.
 Don’t limit your family library to books.
-Magazines, journals and other periodicals are great resources for high interest reading.
+Magazines, journals and other periodicals are great resources for high-interest reading.
 There are periodicals for almost any subject or enthusiast you can think of, from Acoustic Guitar to Young Rider (Check this magazine directory for titles).
 Reluctant readers especially will be more inclined to spend time reading a publication that piques their interest.

 Join a book discussion group, or form your own

 Book groups make reading a social endeavor and provide readers an opportunity to share their thoughts with others.
 This can be a great confidence builder for shyer, more reticent children and teens.
 If you’re not sure where to start, check with your local library (My library system, Fairfax County, offers discussion groups for mothers and daughters, boys only, girls only, teens, tweens and adults).